jescalan/roots/readme.md

 - also supports ejs and straight html, css, and javascript
 - easy to extend with whatever languages you like best
 - this section needs work

+### CSS Library

+CSS is a huge pain in the ass and we always end up doing the same shit over and over.
+Compass wasn't terse or magical enough for me and is too reliant on ruby, so I put together a css helper library.
+It's a lot like [nib](https://github.com/visionmedia/nib) except it's more thorough and actually has documentation.
+It's been living on its own for a number of months and is used in production on a number of high profile sites already.
+The CSS library will have received a full rewrite by the time roots is released, and should have a really sweet site with all sorts of interactive documentation.

 ### Love/Hate